sayuj-choudhari/Momentum-Indicators-Classification-Model/README.md

 ![plot](./5_year_backtest.png)

-This project is still in the works, I am looking to implement more accurate analysis based on options-pricing data pulled from the internet as well as additional features to the model such as selling/ executing the option on the last day if optimal or checking if selling the option will lead to better gains than execution.
-Another option is to check the options chain and find the highest expected value outcome, not necessarily at-the-money, calculated by $EV = p(gain) * (.1 - premium) - (1 - p(gain)) * (premium) = Y$ where $premium$ is the percentage value of the premium relative to the strike.
+This project is still in the works, I am looking to implement more accurate analysis based on options-pricing calculated from pricing data as well as additional features to the model such as selling/ executing the option on the last day if optimal or checking if at any point selling the option will lead to better gains than execution.
+Another option is to check the options chain and find the highest expected value outcome, not necessarily at-the-money, calculated by $EV = p(gain) * (.1 - calculated premium) - (1 - p(gain)) * (calculated premium) = Y$ where $calculated premium$ is the percentage value of the premium relative to the strike that we calculate using a specific strike price, expiry, spot price, and estimated volatility based off of previous price movements.